 In the event you’ve been scammed, report what happened to the Cash App team and to the FTC, which can build a case against scammers.
-Also, contact your financial institutions if you feel your accounts or other financial information like your bank account number have been compromised.
+Also, contact your financial institutions if you feel your accounts or other financial information like your bank account number has been compromised.
 Replace credit or debit cards and monitor your accounts for unusual activity.

 Fraudsters are always working to find ways to take your money.
 It’s up to you to stay vigilant and informed of how they con people out of their cash.
-This latest wave of Cash App scams piggybacks on the popular and fast-paced giveaways the company holds every week.

 Cash App’s giveaways might be legitimate, but beware of the shady individuals who target users through direct messages or phone calls looking for free funds.
 Money rarely comes without strings attached — when someone contacts you with promises of fast cash out of nowhere, it’s likely a scam.